 Designing a Winning At-Home Sports Bar

 You’re ready for some football, but is your home?
 Win big with your guests on game day with an optimized entertainment space.
-Creating an at-home sports bar, either as a patio feature or part of an indoor man cave, is a great way to enjoy time at home and save money on Saturdays and Sundays.
-Before beginning, however, it pays to have a gameplan.
+Creating an at-home sports bar, either as a patio feature or as part of an indoor man cave, is a great way to enjoy time at home and save money on Sundays.
+Before beginning, however, it pays to have a game plan.

 Indoor or outdoor?

-For year-round versatility, consider converting an unfinished basement into a finished entertainment area or man cave.
+For year-round versatility, consider converting an unfinished basement into a finished basement bar area.
 The availability of water and electrical lines should be the first consideration when designing a finished basement — altering or adding plumbing or wiring can be costly, so try to work with what you have if you can.
 Make fellow fans feel at home while providing the best view of the action with comfortable open seating arrangements.
-Well-positioned speakers and surround sound work wonderfully in basements, in part due to their natural sound-dampening characteristics, but soundproofed materials might be a good idea if not everyone in your house is as into the game as you are.
+Well-positioned speakers and surround sound work wonderfully in basements – in part due to their natural sound-dampening characteristics.
+Still, soundproofed materials might be a good idea if not everyone in your house is as into the game as you are.

 Dry bar or wet bar?